Leman-24-horas/card-game-java/README.md

 - Add a `Role Selection` feature, where users can choose whether to play as the dealer or the player, together with a `Single Player/Multiplayer` mode.
 In Single Player mode the user plays their chosen role while the computer takes the opposite role.
 In Multiplayer mode, two users can play against each other by selecting opposite roles.

-## Acknowledgements
-This project is adapted from a tutorial, by Kenny Yip Coding on YouTube, which served as a foundation for understanding how to implement the Blackjack game in Java.
-The code presented in this repository has been written and adapted independently by me, with modifications and improvements to suit my personal programming style.

 ## Demo
 Please find the video for the Blackjack Demo [here](https://drive.google.com/file/d/1vZ5mWxa6JAsn6Jdtk_tievPdCa2UzDXE/view?usp=sharing).

 If there are any issues with playing the video on the cloud, please download the video and play it locally on your computer.

+## Acknowledgements
+This project was written and adapted independently, from a [tutorial](https://youtu.be/GMdgjaDdOjI) by Kenny Yip Coding on YouTube, with modifications and improvements made by using principles of Object-Oriented Programming.